Individual grants

 • Opportunities to release any capital.
 Significant capital savings and investments would be expected to be used for the payment of school fees, as would equity values in houses.

-• Although there are no set limits for family income Trustees would not usually award a bursary if the family income is over £50,000 per year, or there is a large value of savings/ investments or capital in family property.
+• Although there are no set limits for family income Trustees would not usually award a bursary if there is a large value of savings/ investments for example or multiple properties.
 (Family income includes maintenance payments, partner’s income if relevant, benefits, pensions, rental income from additional properties etc).

 • In cases of separation, the contribution made by the absent parent.